kylegilman/video-embed-thumbnail-generator/readme.txt

 3. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 1.0.6 - November 6, 2011 =
+* Resetting to defaults on the plugin settings page resets to actual values now, instead of undefined constants.

 = 1.0.5 - November 6, 2011 =
 * Fixed "Embed from URL" thumbnail creation.
 Generated thumbnails don't disappear anymore.